 - The imaging facility doesn’t know where the patient is.

 - The referring physician has no idea if the patient has gotten the service.

 In addition, order details may not be clear.
 The imaging center could have trouble fulfilling the order.
 For example, the patient wasn’t told about some aspect of preparation for the service or doesn’t meet physical requirements for proper testing.

 As a result of these gaps in visibility, the patient may show up for a service that can’t be delivered correctly.
 Alternatively, he or she doesn’t show up at all.
-This requires a process of rescheduling that wastes time and leaves expensive equipment idle.
+This requires a process of rescheduling that wastes time, provides an unsatisfactory patient experience, and leaves expensive equipment idle.

 Order management systems like iOrder add visibility to the complete ambulatory order process.
 They do this by creating a single, unified record of the order.
 Everyone involved in the service ordering and delivery process—as well as the patient—can see every relevant detail of the order in real time.

 The referring physician can tell if the patient has shown up for the appointment.
 The doctor will automatically get the results of the service.
 This can be critical to providing good quality care.
 Indeed, patient health can suffer when they don’t get the services they need.
 The referring physician practice is usually too busy to follow up and see if the patient had the service.
 With order management systems, the referring physician can be automatically notified at each step in the order process.